 In Aurora Forum, we will show you the latest developments of the SX-Aurora TSUBASA Vector Engine.
 In addition to that our invited users will share their experiences on enhancing their research and daily work by using the vector architecture.

-Introduction of SX-Aurora TSUBASA (PCIe card type vector computer)
+Introduction of SX-Aurora TSUBASA for ISC21 (PCIe card type vector computer)

 Presenter: Tsutomu Takeda, Manager, NEC Corporation